Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 - floating points
 - characters
 - booleans
+- string slices

 We'll go over each of these individually, explain how they work, their variations and what you might use them for.

 Before we do, lets very quickly cover binary though:

-### Binary Primary
+### Binary Primer

 Don't panic!
 No one is expecting you to learn to count in binary.
-That's fun, but pretty useless. 😅
+Counting in binary is fun, but pretty useless. 😅

 All I want to do is show you how things are represented in memory because it's going to make all those Rust types make a lot of sense!